 A random match by the software application will determine opponents in the first round.
 A power-matching system will determine opponents for all other rounds.
-The two teams emerging with the strongest record from the four semifinal rounds will advance to the final round.
+The two teams emerging with the strongest win/loss record from the four semifinal rounds will advance to the final round.

-The final round state winner will be determined by the justices from the championship round only.
+The final round state winner will be determined by the judges in the championship round.